ATLauncher/ATLauncher/README.md

 First grab the built project from Crowdin, and then grab out the translation to add/update.
 For this example, let's take German.

-Pop this file in the `processTranslations/in` directory and then run the `processTranslations.bat` or `processTranslations.sh` file to fix them up and output them into the `processTranslations/out` directory.
+Pop this file in the `scripts/processTranslations/in` directory and then run the `scripts/processTranslations.bat` or `scripts/processTranslations.sh` file to fix them up and output them into the `scripts/processTranslations/out` directory.

-Now take the converted files from the `processTranslations/out` directory and put them in the `src\main\resources\assets\lang` directory.
+Now take the converted files from the `scripts/processTranslations/out` directory and put them in the `src\main\resources\assets\lang` directory.

 Now open `src\main\java\com\atlauncher\data\Language.java` and in the static block at the top, add in the language: